 Preventive Medicine Residency Program

-The UNC Preventive Medicine Residency offers two years of training, the academic year and the practicum year.
-The academic year consists of full-time course work in one of several departments of the School of Public Health, leading to the MPH degree.
-The practicum year is a closely supervised experience that primarily involves completion of a specific preventive medicine research project and an experience in a public health agency.
+The UNC Preventive Medicine Residency offers two years of training; the academic year and the practicum year.
+The academic year consists of full-time coursework in one of several departments of the School of Public Health, leading to the MPH degree.
+The practicum year is a closely supervised experience that primarily involves the completion of a specific preventive medicine research project and an experience in a public health agency.
 Most successful applicants to the UNC Preventive Medicine Residency have already completed a residency in a primary care specialty.